Chacma Baboon

 Habits and Lifestyle

-These monkeys are diurnal, spending most of the day on the ground.
+Chacma baboons are diurnal, spending most of the day on the ground.
 They are highly sociable animals, living in troops, which consist of 20-80 individuals.
 The troops include males as well as females with their young.
-Members of a troop are in close ties with each other, sleeping, feeding and grooming together.
+Members of a troop are in close ties with each other, sleeping, feeding, and grooming together.
 During the day the groups split into smaller subgroups, consisting of 4-5 females with their young and a dominant male, who leads the group and defends it from other males.
 They are always on the alert, living in troops for protection and watching for predators.
 When threatened, the baboons give out loud barks.
 Then the males run to attack while the females and young hide in a safe place among the trees.
+Chacma baboons communicate by vocalizations, using about 30 different sounds such as grunting, barking, or screaming.
+They also use gestures such as shoulder shrugs, yawns, or lip-smacking.

 Seasonal behavior